dsully/sith-language-server/README.md

 - 🔍 Find references
 - 🖊️ Autocompletion
 - 📝 Element renaming
-- 🗨️ Hover to view details on variables, functions, and more (_can only show documentation for now_)
+- 🗨️ Hover to view details on variables, functions, and more (_only shows documentation for now_)
 - 💅 Code formatting and linting powered by [Ruff](https://github.com/astral-sh/ruff)
 - 💡 Highlighting of symbol references
 - 🐍 Automatically detect the Python interpreter being used by your project
-- ... and many more to come, stay tuned!
+- ... and many more!

 <details>
 <summary>LSP methods implemented so far</summary>